OscarOdh/GMMK3_RGB/README.md

 ### ⬇ [**Download gmmk3_rgb.zip**](https://github.com/OscarOdh/GMMK3_RGB/raw/main/dist/gmmk3_rgb.zip) · 3 MB

 Unzip anywhere and run `gmmk3_rgb.exe`.
-No installer, no dependencies, nothing to configure — it starts lighting the keyboard immediately.
+No installer, no dependencies, nothing to configure.
+It starts lighting the keyboard immediately.

 ⚠️ Requires the keyboard to be running **custom QMK firmware with OpenRGB Raw HID**.
-It will not talk to stock Glorious firmware — see [Requirements](#requirements).
+It will not talk to stock Glorious firmware.
+See [Requirements](#requirements).

 ---